Advanced Search

 0

 Let RE/MAX guide your path to purchasing Costa Rica properties.
-The path to property ownership is an exciting endeavor full of optimism and enthusiasm; however, if you are unfamiliar with the process, there are a few crucial things to take into consideration.
+The path to property ownership is an exciting endeavor full of optimism and enthusiasm.
+However, if you are unfamiliar with the process, there are a few crucial things to take into consideration.
 Unlike the United States, Costa Rica’s real estate market does not employ a multiple listing service (MLS).
-You don’t have to be anxious, though, since when you work with RE/MAX Costa Rica, you’ll be in the capable hands of experienced real estate specialists who understand the market’s complexity and can assist you in finding the appropriate home that matches your individual needs.
+But don’t be anxious!
+When you work with RE/MAX Costa Rica, you’ll be in the capable hands of experienced real estate specialists.
+Our team understands the market’s complexity and can assist you in finding the appropriate home that matches your individual needs.

 Because Costa Rica lacks a Multiple Listing Service (MLS) database, RE/MAX real estate agents give tailored guidance to help clients navigate the market.
-An experience-based insight: If you want to learn more about the prospect of owning property in Costa Rica, consider taking a vacation first!
+Gain experience-based insight.
+If you want to learn more about the prospect of owning property in Costa Rica, consider taking a vacation first!

 For more details on concession laws and the Costa Rica real estate buying process in general, click here